ebrenner/SlackTeamApp/README.md

 -Gson used for JSON parsing because it is a convenient way to convert JSON directly to pojos

 -Picasso used to load images from url and for caching

+Note that I imported Volley as a module.
+You will have to do the same if you want to run this project after downloading.